• Home

 • WHERE TO STAY

-heywhatsupcourtney (www.whatsupcourtney.com) website logo 2025
+heywhatsupcourtney website logo (www.whatsupcourtney.com) 2025

-04/04/2024 · In: Newcastle, Travel, UK
+04/04/2024 · In: Newcastle Upon Tyne, Travel, UK

-You have decided to venture up north to Newcastle Upon Tyne for a day trip, a very wise decision my friend.
-You won’t be disappointed.
-Having lived here and still living here for decades now.
-Despite being known for it’s nightlife, stag and hen do, there’s more to this city than a cracking night out.
+Having lived here and still living here for many years now I am here to help guide you.
+Cause despite Newcastle being known for it’s legendary nightlife, stag and hen do, there’s more to this city than a cracking night out.

 Here’s quick guide on the best things to do in Newcastle in a day and yes, I have thrown in a good brekkie and cafe spot, and fun things to do as well for all ages.
-Keep in mind, It truly depends on what your interests are and hope this helps.
+Keep in mind, It truly depends on what your interests are and hope this guide helps.

 Content list: